delphieritas/kaggle_credit_dataset_processing/README.md

 #### read 'application_train' table, set 'SK_ID_CURR' as key attribute for inner join
 in the case of concat 'application_train' with other tables, base_table refers to 'application_train', supplemental_table refers to the rest of tables, including the combined bureau table

+note:

+- in case the files are too large, it would be good to run each supplemental_table separately against 'application_train' table

 ```python
 # set prepared supplemental_table names